DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

  ![equation](https://latex.codecogs.com/gif.image?\dpi{100}&space;Q^{*}(s|a)=&space;max_{\pi}E[r_{t}&plus;\gamma^{2}r_{t&plus;2}&plus;....|s_{t}=s,a_{t}=a,\pi]&space;)

- wich is the maximum sum of rewars *rt* discounted by y at each time step *t*.
-Achievable by a behaviour policy &nbsp; ![equation]( https://latex.codecogs.com/gif.image?\dpi{110}&space;\pi&space;=&space;P(a|s)), after making an observation *(s)* and taking an action *(a)*.
-Reinforment learning is kwon to be unstable or even to diverge when a nonlinear funtion approximator such as a neuronal network is used to represent the action-value, also known as Q-function.
+ wich is the maximum sum of rewards *rt* discounted by y at each time step *t*.
+Achievable by a behavior policy &nbsp; ![equation]( https://latex.codecogs.com/gif.image?\dpi{110}&space;\pi&space;=&space;P(a|s)), after making an observation *(s)* and taking an action *(a)*.
+Reinforcement learning is kwon to be unstable or even to diverge when a nonlinear function approximator such as a neuronal network is used to represent the action-value, also known as Q-function.
 This instability is corrected by using experience replay and
  Q-fixed target.[3]